Below is a list of defined academic concepts and phrases.

-Transfer credit is when you have taken an equivalent course in another circumstance, you may qualify to receive credit for that course at your incoming institution.
+Transfer credit is when you have taken an equivalent course at another recognized institution, and therefore qualify to receive credit for that course at your incoming institution.

-Credit assessment will be done in a case-to-case basis.
+Credit assessment will be done on a case-to-case basis.

 A pathway is a personalized education roadmap to ensure success in an academic program.
 These paths are specific to each program.
 They take into consideration your military occupation, rank, and life experience.
 In order to fill any knowledge gaps, pathways generally consist of a handful of prerequisite courses, commonly known as bridging courses, which must be completed before program entry.